-Section 3 presents QueryFlow design for identifying flaws in queries using Sankey-diagrams.
+Chapter 3 presents QueryFlow design for identifying flaws in queries using Sankey-diagrams.

-Section 4 provides an overview of QueryFlow use cases.
+Chapter 4 provides an overview of QueryFlow use cases.

 Chapter 5 provides an evaluation of QueryFlow on the TPC-H benchmark.

-Finally chapter 6 concludes the thesis and outlines future research
+Finally, chapter 6 concludes the thesis and outlines future research

+The article based on this thesis was submitted to ICDE 2022.

 Chapter 2: Background and Related work As mentioned earlier, the main goal of this thesis is to propose a novel method that allows to identify and fix common flaws, like performance bottlenecks and cardinality issues.
 In this chapter, we cover the relevant background and related work.
 The rest of this chapter is structured as follows: